lazy-media/public/Authentik/Gitlab/Readme.md

 ]
 ```

+Save and exit with CTRL + O then CTRL + X or CTRL + X, Then 'Y', Then ENTER

 ### Update GitLab Config to apply Changes

 Enter the following to update Gitlab Rails Config and apply the changes